Auto makers flock to Russia in search of growth

 The French firm and Nissan signed a deal in May to take effective control of AvtoVAZ.
 Regional manager Ancelin said he expected the deal to be completed by the end of this year.

-(Additional reporting by Gleb Stolyarov; Writing by Douglas Busvine; Editing by Alastair Macdonald, Gary Hill)
+(Additional reporting by Gleb Stolyarov; Writing by Douglas Busvine; Editing by Alastair Macdonald)

 BERLIN German Finance Minister Wolfgang Schaeuble denied on Sunday that he had said Greece would have to leave the euro zone if it failed to implement economic reforms.